Extended Lubrication Theory: Improved Estimates of Flow in Channels with Variable Geometry: Numerical Simulations

-We demonstrated that ELT is applicable to a channel with a shape function that is entirely differentiable.
-This condition may not be met in all applications.
-Here we provide of an example showing that ELT can be applied for a channel whose shape is continuous and piece-wise differentiable, i.e. the shape function may have non-differentiable points.
-A channel with such a shape function can be divided into smaller pieces where each part has a differentiable shape.
+Until now, we have used shape functions that are entirely differentiable.
+This condition may not be met in models of all applications.
+Here we provide of an example showing that ELT can be applied to a channel whose shape is continuous but piece-wise differentiable, i.e. the shape function may have finite non-differentiable points.
+A channel with such a shape function can be divided into smaller sections where each part has a differentiable shape.
 The pressure drop within each piece is estimated using ELT.
-Since the flow is laminar, the total pressure drop across the original channel is the summation of the pressure drops from all of the pieces.
-The flow rate is then calculated from the total pressure drop following the procedure mentioned earlier.
+Since the flow is laminar, the total pressure drop across the original channel is the summation of the pressure drops within each part.
 For example, consider a shape function with a single non-differentiable point as follows

-where $0<\gamma<1$ is a dimensionless parameter that determines the location of the non-differentiability and $1-\lambda$ gives the minimum gap height.
+where $0<\gamma<1$ is a dimensionless parameter that determines the location of the discontinuity in slope and $1-\lambda$ gives the minimum gap height.
 This shape function is plotted for $\gamma = 0.75$ in Fig. \ref{fig:ContShape}a.
+Following the same procedure introduced in Section II, the pressure drop is

-We used this same shape function to perform numerical simulations, and the comparison is shown in Fig. \ref{fig:ContShape}b.
-For channels with $\delta = 0.1$ or less, theoretical and numerical results were in good agreement, while for channels with $\delta \approx 1$, flow rates estimated using the higher orders of the analytical solutions more accurately capture the numerical simulations.
+where $\Delta P_0 = \frac{12\,(2-\lambda)}{(1-\lambda)^2}$, and the terms inside the parentheses correspond to CLT, second-order ELT, fourth-order ELT, and so on, respectively.
+We used the same shape function \eqref{eq:pw-shapefunc} to perform numerical simulations, and the comparison is shown in Fig. \ref{fig:ContShape}b.
+For channels with small $\delta$ ($\delta \le 0.2$), theoretical and numerical results are in good agreement, while for channels with $\delta \approx 1$, pressure drop estimated using the higher orders of the analytical solutions follow the numerical results more closely.
 These results show that ELT can be applied to a channel with a piece-wise differentiable shape function.
 We note that shape functions can appear on both sides of a channel and the same procedure can be followed to find analytical solutions at different orders.